RavenSystem/AlwaysAtHome/README.md

 In router web, go to `WAN -> DDNS` and configure as needed.

+Remmeber that if your Asus router is not connected directly to Internet, you must select `External` for `Method to retrieve WAN IP` and UDP-4500 port to it.

 ### 2. IPSec Setup

 Enter to router using SSH access, and exec following command: